opencollective/opencollective-api/README.md

 ![CI](https://github.com/opencollective/opencollective-api/workflows/CI/badge.svg)
 ![E2E](https://github.com/opencollective/opencollective-api/workflows/E2E/badge.svg)

-## Foreword
+The Open Collective API is an interface that allows developers to interact programmatically with the Open Collective platform, providing a set of endpoints that developers can use to create, update, and retrieve information from Open Collective.
+It allows integration with external applications, such as custom dashboards, accounting systems, or automation tools, to interact with collective data.

+With the Open Collective API, you can perform various actions, including:

+1. Collectives: Retrieve information about collectives, create new ones, update existing collectives, and manage membership.
+1. Financial Transactions: Retrieve financial transactions for a collective, create new transactions, and manage expenses.
+1. Updates: Retrieve and create updates for collectives.
+1. Donations: Retrieve information about donations made to a collective.
+1. Webhooks: Set up event-based notifications to receive updates about specific actions or changes on collectives.

+The API uses RESTful principles, and you can interact with it by making HTTP requests, typically using JSON as the data format.
+Detailed documentation about the Open Collective API, including endpoints, authentication, and usage examples, can be found on the [Open Collective](https://opencollective.com/) website.

-If you see a step below that could be improved (or is outdated), please update the instructions.
-We rarely go through this process ourselves, so your fresh pair of eyes and your recent experience with it, makes you the best candidate to improve them for other users.
+Please amend the instructions below if you notice that steps could be improved or updated.
+We rarely go through this process ourselves, so fresh pairs of eyes and new experiences may assist in better informing others.
 Thank you!

 ## Development